MAKEroanoke/makeroanoke.org/site/content/_posts/2025-03-17-membership-page-draft.md

 Membership costs $50 a month per person, and gets you the following perks:

-* 24/7 access to all the tools you're trained on
+* 24/7 access to all the tools you're certified by MAKE Roanoke to use

-  * Learn more about tool training (link to a post explaining it)
+  * Tools are categorized in to 3 levels: Green, Yellow, Red based on their involvement and risk.

+    * Green Tools are unlocked after General Orientation, which is required for all Members
+    * Yellow Tools are unlocked after shop-specific orientation (i.e. the Wood Shop's Yellow Tools are unlocked after completing the Wood Shop's Orientation)
+    * Red Tools are unlocked after tool-specific training (i.e. the Table Saw is unlocked after completing the Table Saw Training.)
+  * Tool Trainings are designed to ensure you can operate the equipment without injuring yourself or the equipment.
+  * Even if you know how to use a piece of equipment, you *must* pass our tool certification before using MAKE Roanoke equipment.
+  * Tool training is included in your membership fee
 * The ability to serve on the Board
 * Voting rights on Board positions, By-Laws amendments, and other non-regular business for MAKE Roanoke
 * The ability to reserve our classroom once a month